I’m glad to introduce the new Age of the World mod for Age of Empires III: Definitive Edition!

 There are some of the features you will find in here:

-- Another difference is that defensive structures no longer have a build limit, and wall conectors can now transform into the civ’s defensive building.
+- Defensive structures no longer have a build limit, and wall conectors can now transform into the civ’s defensive building.

 - All civs now have a late game infinite Wood building.
 For most, it’s the Sown Grove - Grove Sowers can be trained from the Town Center - but some civs have very different buildings.